Bjarnos/SelfbotDocs/docs/Classes/PublicMessage.md

 ### time
 <p style="font-size: 0.9rem; color: #6c757d;">V1.1.0+</p>
 The epoch time that the publicmessage was sent, as float.
 0 or None if an error occures.
-{: .warning }
-Please not that this function does not work as of V1.2.1, please use [ConnectionService.bind_to_message_reply](https://docs.bjarnos.dev/docs/Services/ConnectionService.html#connectionservicebind_to_message_reply)!
 ```py
 # Example code, prints the time of every new public post
 from ChatSelfbot import BotService, Classes